Unseen Visual Anomaly Generation: More Anomaly Generation Results

-In this section, we provide per-category anomaly detection results on MVTec and VisA.
-Few-shot detection results can be found in Table~\ref{tab:mvtec_1shot} to Table~\ref{tab:visa_4shot}, and full-shot detection results are listed in Table~\ref{tab:full_shot_mvtec_per_category} and Table~\ref{tab:full_shot_visa_per_category}.

-\subsection{More Anomaly Generation Results}
+\section{More Anomaly Generation Results}

-More comparisons of anomaly generation results between other anomaly generation methods and \method are provided in Figure \ref{fig:generation_comparison_appendix}.
-Additionally, to show the generalization ability and controllability of \method, Figure \ref{fig:universal_generation1} and \ref{fig:universal_generation2} show more generation results with different object types and anomaly types.
+~ More comparisons of anomaly generation results between other anomaly generation methods and \method{} are provided in Figure \ref{fig:generation_comparison_appendix}.
+Additionally, to show the generalization ability and controllability of \method, Figure \ref{fig:universal_generation1} show more generation results with different object types and anomaly types with descriptions provided in Table~\ref{tab:descriptions}.